 In a post-Wayfair world, it can seem more challenging than ever to understand your sales tax obligations in every jurisdiction where you do business and to keep up with the rapidly changing regulatory landscape.
 In the previous blog post, we discussed how to determine if you have a complicated sales tax obligation.
 For this blog post, let’s assume that you worked through those considerations and have decided that, yes, your company does have a complex sales tax obligation.

 The tax complexities of interstate and international commerce are why most companies use some form of automated software to help track and calculate their organization’s tax obligations.
-Using tax technology to automate compliance tasks can help reduce risk and increase accuracy, but it requires an upfront investment that may seem cost-prohibitive initially to a growing company.
+Using indirect tax software solutions to automate compliance tasks can help reduce risk and increase accuracy, but it requires an upfront investment that may seem cost-prohibitive initially to a growing company.
 Being conscious of the best time to automate sales and use tax, along with the benefits tied to automating the process, helps make the decision much less of a challenge.

-When to Consider an Automated Solution
+When to Consider an Automated Tax Software Solution

-If, however, you are operating in a couple of states (or more) and that includes online transactions as a remote seller, the benefits related to automation are significantly compounded, especially when you consider the overarching impact of the Wayfair decision.
+If, however, you are operating in a couple of states (or more) and that includes online transactions as a remote seller, the benefits related to automation are significantly compounded, especially when you consider the overarching impact of the South Dakota v.
+Wayfair decision.
 Automation guarantees the right indirect tax is being calculated correctly in every jurisdiction where you do business.

-Benefits of Sales Tax Automation
+Benefits of Sales Tax Automation Software

 Vital questions arise when evaluating the place of supply rules, such as: